mauricioaniche/slr-crawler/README.md

   -s, --startFrom=<startFrom>
                             The number of the first item to start (could be a bit less, depending on the library)
+      --scholar-augmented   Augment Scholar parser to get all the information (it will click at the quote button for each paper.
+Slow!)
+Default=false
       --scholar-starting-year=<scholarStartingYear>
                             Starting year in Google Scholar search.
 0=no starting year